marciopocebon/LG-G6-FRP-BYPASS/README.md

 18) Enter UUSD: *#546368#*870# where 870 is the device model, since we have a LG G6 870 we entering 870, you are now in HiddenMenu

-### Don't get panic if  USB Debugging is inactive and youre not allowed to enable usb debugging!
-For users that not have this issue can jump over part:
+### Don't get panic!
+If USB Debugging is inactive and you are not allowed to enable usb debugging! (users that not have this issue can jump over part)

    - Turn off your LG device
    - Re-do the flash process with LGUP